semihsenel/KevinBaconNumber/README.md

 <img src="img/kbn.png" height = "400" width = "600">

 **In the example above Kevin Bacon Number of Sean Connery is 2.**

+## How Do I Find the Number ?
+- Read file and create a graph that consist of actors and movies
+- Each node is a movie or an actor
+- Connect actors with the movies that they are part of it
+- Find the shortest path from Kevin Bacon to an actor using Breadth First Search Algorithm.

+## Screenshots